eraykeskinmac/eraykeskinmac/README.md

-### Hi there 👋
+### Hey there 👋

-Hey.
-It’s Eray.
-17 year old software developer.
-He is interested in frontend and backend technologies.
+My name is Oli.
+I'm a Junior Developer residing in Ankara and I primarily work with JS, TypeScript and React.

 - 🌱 I’m currently learning frontend and backend
 - 📫 How to reach me: [eraykeskinmac@gmail.com](mailto:eraykeskinmac@gmail.com)